Clovis library shooting: Shooting

+On the day of the shooting, Jouett recorded three videos at his home where he announced his planned massacre.
+In the videos, he apologized for his upcoming actions and tried to explain his motivations, citing various factors (bullying, mental illness, and suicidal thoughts).

-The suspect entered the library at 4:15 pm MST on Monday, August 28, 2017, and went into the restroom.
-He began shooting shortly after he came out of the restroom.
+Jouett entered the library at 4:15 pm MST on Monday, August 28, 2017, and went into the restroom.
+There, Jouett uploaded a photo of his camera bag, containing his father's guns and ammunition, to his social media.
+The uploaded photo also displayed a time "4:10 PM" over the original photo.
+A caption attached to the photo says "It begins".
+Shortly after he walked out of the restroom, he pulled out the .380 caliber handgun from his bag and opened fire.
 At the time of the shooting, it was unclear how many people were in the library and Jouett seemed to fire randomly as individuals and parents with children tried to flee.
+In the span of six seconds, Jouett rapidly fired 14 rounds from the .380 caliber handgun indiscriminately.
+During those six seconds, he fatally shot two people and injured three others, including a 10-year-old child.
+Surveillance footage captured Jouett walking around the library, shouting at people to run, after he fired those 14 rounds.
+Eventually, Jouett placed the .380-caliber handgun back in the bag he was carrying and pulled out the .45 caliber handgun.
+He proceeded to wound one more person before firing four times through a door trying to hit someone who barricaded themselves.
+In total, he fired 14 rounds from the .380 caliber handgun and six rounds from the .45 caliber handgun.
+Jouett wandered around the library without firing any more shots and eventually encountered a man who had returned to the library while on the phone with 911.
+Jouett told the man to put down his phone.
+The man told Jouett that someone was looking for him.
+The suspect turned around and threatened a mother and child before walking towards where the man was pointing at.
+Soon after, the police arrived.

-According to an eyewitness, the gunman entered the library and shot into the carpet, shouting “Run!
+According to an eyewitness, the gunman entered the library and shot into the carpet, shouting "Run!
 Why aren’t you running?
 I’m shooting at you!
-Run!” before he began to move about the room shooting at people.
+Run!" before he began to move about the room shooting at people.
 Another witness claimed that Jouett looked happy, that "He was just laughing, smiling the whole time, until he came up real close to me, and then he put on that mean look."

 Police received multiple emergency calls.
 About 15 minutes after the first call came in, police received a call from the suspect's father, who told them that the suspect had taken his father's guns from the safe where they were kept, and left the house.

-The suspect surrendered immediately when police arrived; he did not struggle with the arresting officers.
-He told police that he had been planning an attack for a while, that he had intended to shoot up the school before killing himself.
+Jouett surrendered immediately when police arrived; he did not struggle with the arresting officers.
+He told police that he had been planning an attack for a while, and that he had intended to shoot up the school before killing himself.